Tuplanolla/bmm/README.md

 #### Number Systems

 These may be implemented for various number types.
+Note that in curried languages "more constant" parameters come first, so for example `x / y == div y x`; here the opposite is the case.

     /// The call `bmm_from(x, ns)`
     /// returns the value of `x` in the number system `ns`.